mattermost/docs/source/install/self-managed-changelog.md

 **Release day: October 16, 2023**

 ### Important Upgrade Notes
  - Improved performance on data retention ``DeleteOrphanedRows`` queries.
+See the [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html) for notes on a new migration that was added.
 Removed feature flag ``DataRetentionConcurrencyEnabled``.
 Data retention now runs without concurrency in order to avoid any performance degradation.
+Added a new configuration setting ``DataRetentionSettings.RetentionIdsBatchSize``, which allows admins to to configure how many batches of IDs will be fetched at a time when deleting orphaned reactions.
+The default value is 100.

-**IMPORTANT:** If you upgrade from a release earlier than v8.1, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).
+**IMPORTANT:** If you upgrade from a release earlier than v9.0, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).

 ### Compatibility
  - Updated Chromium minimum supported version to 116+.